jebez1/Youtube_player_cleaner/readme.txt

 How to install an extension :
 https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked

-On Falkon , Preferences , Extensions , GreaseMonkey , Settings , New user script : write the code of Youtube uncrap/!.js .
+On Falkon , Preferences , Extensions , GreaseMonkey , Settings , New user script : write the code of !.user.js .
 ( Yes there's openuserjs.org but at the time I write the website seems down , I can't sign up :
 429
 Too many requests.